Fight still ahead for Texas’ Ken Paxton after historic impeachment deepens GOP divisions

+It was still unclear Sunday when this will take place.
+The Republican-led Senate met to pass bills in the final days of the legislative session.
+But the chamber’s presiding officer, Republican Lt.
+Gov. Dan Patrick, did not immediately address the Paxton impeachment.

+Late Sunday, the House of Representatives investigating panel that initiated Paxton’s impeachment issued a dozen new subpoenas for testimony and records from Paxton associates, businesses, banks and financial trusts.
+It was unclear how quickly those records and testimony could be collected ahead of a Senate trial.

-Paxton said he has “full confidence” as he awaits judgement from the Senate, where his conservative allies include his wife, state Sen. Angela Paxton, who has not said whether she will recuse herself from the proceedings to determine whether her husband will be permanently removed from office.
+Paxton has said he has “full confidence” as he awaits a Senate trial.
+His conservative allies there include his wife, state Sen. Angela Paxton, who has not said whether she will recuse herself from the proceedings to determine whether her husband will be permanently removed from office.

 For now, Texas’ three-term attorney general is immediately suspended after the state House of Representatives on Saturday impeached Paxton on 20 articles that included bribery and abuse of public trust.